 In its simplest form, Counting Beans is about taking stock of how many assets you have saved outside your business, determining how much income you will need post-transition, and then calculating how much money you will need from the ownership transition, which is your Wealth Gap.

-As a business owner who is thinking about transitioning out of your business, counting beans or taking stock of your assets will allow you to determine how reliant you are financially on the proceeds from the sale of your business.
-Because most owners have the majority of their money tied up in their businesses, it is important to consider what you will need to take away from your transition.
+As an owner who is thinking about transitioning out of your business, counting beans or taking stock of your assets will allow you to determine how reliant you are financially on the proceeds from the sale of your business.
+Because most owners have the majority of their money tied up in their businesses, it is important to determine what you will need to take away from your transition.

-Very few business owners are independently wealthy outside of their businesses.
-The vast majority will need to extract money from their companies to fund the rest of their lives, which is why it’s so important to take stock of your assets – inside and outside the business.
+Very few owners are independently wealthy outside of their businesses.
+The vast majority will need to extract money from their companies to fund the rest of their lives, which is why it’s so important to take stock of their assets outside the business.

 Additionally, many owners have increased their spending (ratcheted up their lifestyles) to match the increasing profits of the company.
 Most of the time, this is done to avoid hefty taxes, however, this can be risky.
 If a family’s wealth is tied up in the business, it will be at risk if the company’s profits drop.